My work

 Explore the author and his captivating book summaries and bios.

 Written by L.R.
-Caldwell in 2025, IF - SIMPLIFIED is the 3rd book of his trilogy titled: IF: A Unified Theory of God, Matter, and Mind.
-This is a simplified version of book 2, written at a reading level of 12th grade.
+Caldwell in 2025, titled: IF: A Unified Theory of God, Matter, and Mind.

 Genre - Pholosophy/Metaphysics